MicrosoftDocs/azure-ai-docs/articles/search/search-import-data-portal.md

 1. Do you need [lexical analysis](search-lucene-query-architecture.md#stage-2-lexical-analysis)?
 For Edm.string fields that are **Searchable**, you can set an **Analyzer** if you want language-enhanced indexing and querying.

    The default is *Standard Lucene* but you could choose *Microsoft English* if you wanted to use Microsoft's analyzer for advanced lexical processing, such as resolving irregular noun and verb forms.
-Only language analyzers can be specified in the portal.
+Only language analyzers can be specified in the Azure portal.
 If you use a custom analyzer or a non-language analyzer like Keyword, Pattern, and so forth, you must create it programmatically.
 For more information about analyzers, see [Add language analyzers](search-language-support.md).

 1. Do you need typeahead functionality in the form of autocomplete or suggested results?
 Select the **Suggester** the checkbox to enable [typeahead query suggestions and autocomplete](index-add-suggesters.md) on selected fields.
 Suggesters add to the number of tokenized terms in your index, and thus consume more storage.